dangreaves/flickbook/README.md

 1. PHP 5.3.x is required
 2. Install Flickbook dependencies using `composer install`
-3. Setup URL rewriting so that all requests are handled by index.php
+3. Setup URL rewriting so that all requests are handled by `public/index.php`
 4. Copy `config/config.php.dist` to `config/config.php` and enter your Flickr API credentials

 ##Todo